MNicol1/capucine-et-tournesol/CONTENT_EDIT_GUIDE.md

 ## How to Edit Content (via Content Panel)

 1. Open the [Content Panel](https://capucine-et-tournesol.com/ct-panel).
-2. Click the link for the file you want to edit (English or French).
+2. Click the link for the page file you want to edit (English or French).
    - GitHub will open the file directly in edit view.
    - If not logged in, you’ll be prompted to log in first.
 3. Make your text changes.
    - In **.json files**, only edit the text inside the quotes (`" "`).
-   - In **.md files**, edit the content, headings, or paragraphs.
+   - In **.md files**, edit the text content, headings, or paragraphs.
    - Use the **Preview** tab (for Markdown) to check formatting and verify your edits.
 4. Add a short description of your changes.
 5. Click **Commit changes** (green button).